Coen-Potgieter/visualising-neural-networks/README.md

 ### 2. Sample Size

 Again, our neural network requires samples from the target function in order to approximate it.
-Thus, the number of random samples taken from the target function determines how much the neural network knows about and limits what it can learn.
+Thus, the number of random samples taken from this target function directly impacts how much the model knows about and constrains what it can infer.

-When we set the number of samples to something reasonably sparse we see that the neural network makes reasonable shortcuts or assumptions about what the true function may be.
-This is not too interesting.
-What was quite eye opening for me was when we went to the complete extreme of sample sparsity.
-If the neural network only has two points available, it will choose to connect those points using a sigmoid function.
-It is not a coincident that my my implementation of these neural nets uses the sigmoid function as its activations.
-Absolutely gorgeous.
+With a reasonably sparse set of samples, the network makes logical approximations of the true function.
+However, the real surprise comes when we push sample sparsity to the extreme.

+If the network is given only two data points, it will connect them using a sigmoid curve.
+This is no coincidence as my implementation of these neural networks use sigmoid activations, absolutely gorgeous.

 - **Function Index** = 0 | **Sample Size** = 200